KelseyJefferson/VPN/README.md

 <p>
  After creating your resource group, you will then create your virtual machine.
-You will put your subscription in the resource group that you created.
+You will put your subscription in the resource group that you created and name it "Github".
 Next, set your region to (US) West US 3 and set it to Zone 1.
 You will create your username and password however you like.
-Connect to Windows 10, then click Review and Create.
+Connect to Windows 10, click Confirm on the licensing screen.
+When you finish, click review and create.
 <img width="3558" height="1733" alt="Screenshot_29-4-2026_195739_portal azure com" src="https://github.com/user-attachments/assets/a6ad5d01-257d-48c5-b3f1-5ae1c0044ac8" />
  <img width="3558" height="1733" alt="Screenshot_29-4-2026_202227_portal azure com" src="https://github.com/user-attachments/assets/86c1391d-c5a3-4aa1-b9c8-85bf374476f2" />
  <img width="3558" height="1733" alt="Screenshot_29-4-2026_202255_portal azure com" src="https://github.com/user-attachments/assets/76a2d4f3-9f1f-49f7-a07d-6d192518c33e" />